image

 WATCH

 This excludes break time and overtime.
-If the employee works more than 8 hours per day or 44 hours per week, then they must be compensated with overtime pay, which is 1.5 times the hourly basic rate of pay.
+If the employee works more than 8 hours per day or 44 hours per week, they must be compensated with overtime pay at 1.5 times the hourly basic rate of pay.

 Employees cannot work more than 12 hours per day, inclusive of overtime, unless under specific circumstances such as national security.